emartech/suite-integration-js/README.md

 ## Modal

 This handler will open a modal dialog with content provided by your service rendered in an iframe inside the modal.
-The handler will generate a new integration instance ID and glue integration_id, integration_instance_id and opener_integration_instance_id the URL.
+It will generate a new integration instance ID for the iframe and glue integration_id, integration_instance_id and opener_integration_instance_id to the iframe URL.

 __Message format__